-When you think of an iconic figure in Burlington education, you probably default to Noreen Abati at Marshall Simonds.
+When you think of an iconic figure in Burlington education, you might default to Noreen Abati at Marshall Simonds or Constantine O’Doherty at the high school.
 But for thousands of pre-schoolers whose parents bowled at the Brunswick Bowl-A-Way Lanes on Terry Avenue during its 41-year run, their very first teacher was Miss Barbara, ruler of the alley daycare.

 With her booming vocal cords and volcanic hairdo, Miss Barbara foreshadowed Abati, but she might have had an even tougher job.
 Not only did she have to keep the inmates from running the asylum and facilitate some learning along the way, but she had zero resources at her disposal, at least initially.
 Not even books.

 Miss Barbara did have helpers, some of them long-term, such as Carol Moran and Patricia Mason.
 These women tapped their own resources to handle the ever-shifting roster of children, sometimes more than 80 at once, with mismatched abilities and ages.